 e.
 Making the Wrong Choices

-It is important that you think carefully about your options, as you are undertaking to study the subjects that you have chosen for 2 years.
+It is important that you think carefully about your options, as you are undertaking to study the subjects that you have chosen for two years.
 Every year, some students realise that they have chosen courses for the wrong reasons.
 Whilst we will try our best to accommodate requests for change, during September it can be difficult or impossible to change your choices once courses have started and in those circumstances you will need to continue with your choice until the end of Year 11.
 Students are not permitted to drop subjects.